Best Prime Day deals for under $100

 13 discounts that caught our eye

-- Starting at 38% off, it’s a great time to buy the Columbia Women’s Switchback Jacket.
+- At $32.79, it’s a great time to buy the Columbia Women’s Switchback Jacket.

 - The Marmot Women’s Jena Jacket is now 30%, dropping the price down to just $140.